CastielWong/MVP/Python/Syntax/generic/oop.md

 ```

 #### Metaclass
-Metaclass can solve problem mentioned beofre, yet it introduces two other inconsistency problems:
+Metaclass can solve problem mentioned before, yet it introduces two other inconsistency problems:
 - method parameter is neglected as long as function name is matched
-- there is no explict inheritance defined in Method Resolution Order
+- there is no explicit inheritance defined in Method Resolution Order

 ```py
 class CustomMeta(type):